DSpace-Labs/DSpace-rel-demo/README.md

 This repository contains the "release" version of the DSpace code rather than the complete code base.

+The code in this repository is intended to support DSpace tutorials and presentations.

 # Presentation/Branch References

 ### Apr 2018 [Making DSpace 6 Your Own Webinar](http://www.duraspace.org/news/registration-open-%E2%80%9Cmaking-dspace-your-own%E2%80%9D-webinar)